 Hitch receiver compatibility

-Generally, hitch carriers come as either aluminium or steel.
+Generally, hitch carriers come as either aluminum or steel.
 You have to choose whichever you find convenient or great for your case.
 Both materials are durable and resist corrosion.
 However, steel does not readily resist corrosion if not treated.
-Most steel constructions are coated with a black powder to give them the edge over corrosion-causing elements.
+Most steel constructions are coated with black powder to give them the edge over corrosion-causing elements.

-Aluminium, on the other hand, resists corrosion and lasts long.
+Aluminum, on the other hand, resists corrosion and lasts long.
 Moreover, it remains shiny if you like shiny stuff.
 Comparing the weights, steel is usually bulky depending on the type of constructions.
 Some hitch carriers come as racks with spaces in between so that lessens the weight while others come as solid constructions.

 Motorcycles are heavy.
 For this reason, it can be challenging to load the bike onto the hitch carrier without a ramp.
 All my reviewed products come with ramps.

 But that’s not all…

 You have to ensure that the ramp is long enough to extend easily from the bike to the carrier.
 Also, you need to ensure that it locks securely so it doesn’t wobble or fall when busy loading your motorcycle.
 Others come with locking screws to secure them.

 Ramps are ideally not wider than the carriers as they have to be locked inside.
 Again, check if it’s easy to store the ramp after use.
 Others can be removed.

 Ease of installation